 Col. Place recently wrote, “Be happy, look forward and have fun.
 I had the most amazing life possible, coming from a small village and having enhancing breaks in life that let me meet wonderful people, have great children and grandchildren, met and married women who loved and helped me through the good and hard times, and in having great friends over the course of my life I have learned from everyone.
 Thanks for being in my life and world.
 Hope to see you in the after-life!”

 He is survived by his devoted and loving wife Cheryl B. Wiley-Place; his daughters, Vanessa Place, Casey Place Hu, and Cameron Venuti; their spouses; his six grandchildren and three step-grandchildren.
 He is preceded in death by his former wife, Carolyn K. Place and their son, Ian Andrew Place, who died in infancy.

 A memorial service will take place at the United Methodist Church on June 5, 2019, at 11:00 a.m. in Conde, South Dakota with a luncheon reception following.
 Rev. Brandon Dunham will officiate.
 An interment service, given with military honors, will occur at 09:00 a.m. on June 7, 2019, at the Black Hills National Cemetery in Sturgis, South Dakota.
 For those wishing to give a monetary memorial, gifts may be made to the American Legion Centennial of Conde - Post 148 (256 Broadway Conde, SD 57434) for the Veteran Home in Sioux Falls, South Dakota.

-To send flowers to Colonel Berwyn Place's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Colonel Berwyn Place, please visit our floral store.